Economic Research Fellows Program

 Application Process

 Candidates will be asked to submit a resume, your unofficial transcript, a one-page essay detailing your interest in Research Fellows, and answer four short answer prompts.
-After a review of all applications, selected students will be invited to participate in interviews with the Vice Chair of the Department of Economics and other Economics faculty.
+After a review of all applications, selected students will be invited to participate in interviews with Faculty from the Department of Economics.

 In order to be considered for the program, you MUST meet all eligibility requirements and complete the entire application.